 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 06/2100Z to 07/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 3 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 06/2100Z to 07/2100Z: Solar activity has been at high levels for the past 24 hours.
+The largest solar event of the period was a X1 event observed at 07/1436Z from Region 2673 (S09W58).
+There are currently 5 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (08 Sep, 09 Sep, 10 Sep).
+Solar Activity Forecast: Solar activity is expected to be moderate with a chance for X-class flares on days one, two, and three (08 Sep, 09 Sep, 10 Sep).

 IIA.
-Geophysical Activity Summary 06/2100Z to 07/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 549 km/s at 06/2203Z.
-Total IMF reached 5 nT at 07/0138Z.
-The maximum southward component of Bz reached -4 nT at 07/1351Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 25205 pfu.
+Geophysical Activity Summary 06/2100Z to 07/2100Z: The geomagnetic field has been at quiet to active levels for the past 24 hours.
+Solar wind speed reached a peak of 666 km/s at 07/1156Z.
+Total IMF reached 16 nT at 07/0015Z.
+The maximum southward component of Bz reached -10 nT at 07/0600Z.
+Protons greater than 10 MeV at geosynchronous orbit reached a peak level of 352 pfu at 07/0410Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 5443 pfu.

 III.
 Event probabilities 08 Sep-10 Sep